henrik-ra/Check24-Decentralized-Home-Grid/check24-challenge-poc/docs/DEVELOPER_GUIDELINE.md

 - Products **push** user- or segment-specific widget snapshots to the Home Core ingest endpoint.
 - Home clients (Web/Android/iOS) only call the Home Core read endpoint.

+Additionally, product webapps can use a PoC cross-origin SSO flow (handoff/exchange) to obtain a JWT without re-entering email.

 ## Endpoints

 ### Write path: `POST /api/ingest`